planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 Raise should describe how their character is putting extra flair into the action, such as a front flip over a car or twisting the knife.

-You can still call for a Twist if this backfires!
+You can still use raised dice for a Twist if this backfires!

 {: .highlight }
 >-   Set some dice aside as sixes before a Check to guarantee Edge.